 3M™ Cavilon™ Skin Care Solutions – including our new, innovative 3M™ Cavilon™ Advanced Skin Protectant – provide all the products you need for prevention and management of skin damage, even in the case of category 2 (moderate to severe) Incontinence-Associated Dermatitis.

-Hear what Incontinence-Associated Dermatitis experts have to say about the condition, as well as prevention and protection of patient skin.
+Hear what IAD experts have to say about the condition, as well as prevention and protection of patient skin.

 3M℠ Health Care Academy offers proven, practical online educational content to healthcare professionals.
 Explore available courses focused on Incontinence-Associated Dermatitis and other conditions.